Information for citizens from outside EU/EEAThe page was last modified:

 You must have a residence permit if you are a citizen of a non EU/EEA country and plan to work for a period longer than three months to start up or run your own business.
 You apply for a residence permit at the Swedish Migration Agency (Migrationsverket).
 As self-employed you are not allowed to take employment with any employer.
 You apply at a Swedish mission abroad in your native country or the country you are living in.

-The Swedish Migrations Board's requirements for obtaining a residence permit as a self-employed
+The Swedish Migrations Agency's requirements for obtaining a residence permit as a self-employed

 In order to obtain a residence permit in Sweden as a self-employed, you must:

 - show that you have significant experience in your field and previous experience of running your own business

 - have documented knowledge in Swedish and/or English